Summer 2018 Internships

-The National Organization for Women—New York City and Women’s Justice NOW are seeking Development Interns to assist with our fundraising efforts.
-Interns will be exposed to a wide range of development activities including database management, event planning, researching potential donors, and gift processing.
+The National Organization for Women—New York City and Women’s Justice NOW are seeking Fundraising and Special Events Interns to assist with our fundraising efforts.
+Interns will be exposed to a wide range of development activities including database management, gala and event planning, prospect donor research, and gift processing.

 Roles and Responsibilities: